 Pressing Enter on any button in this set will bring up the corresponding person's profile.
 Press Esc to close the set of buttons and return to the conversation history list.

 Focus may actually land on the "Conversation has been read..." button, but arrows will again move through history entries.

 Issues shown in this section may be fixed in future script and/or application

 revisions but are not addressed as of this writing.

 There is not the usual system in these scripts for navigating among chat messages.
 Historically this has been done with Alt with

 numbers to read recent messages, and Alt with arrows, Home, End, and Numpad5 to read

 sequentially while keeping track of a current position.

 The implementation of skype's chat message list does not afford this type of navigation.

-Opening this document from within skype by typing Ins+F1 twice in quick succession may leave the JAWS virtual cursor inactive.
-Use Ins+Z to turn the virtual cursor back on if this occurs.
+Opening this document from within skype by typing Insert+F1 twice in quick succession may leave the JAWS virtual cursor inactive.
+Use Insert+Z to turn the virtual cursor back on if this occurs.